trivialTZ/FASTDB/docs/usage.rst

 Use this to declare your intent to take a spectrum.
 This is here so that multiple observatories can coordinate.  ``spectrum/spectrawanted`` (see above) is able to filter out things that have a planned spectrum.

-POST to the dictionary with a JSON payload.
+POST to the api endpoint with a JSON payload that is a dict.
 Required keys are:

 * ``oid``: string UUID; the object ID of the object you're going to take a spectrum of.
 These UUIDs are returned by ``ltcv/gethottransients``.
 * ``facility``: string; the name of the telescope or facility where you will take the spectrm.